-You’ve likely heard the term “Patient engagement” a lot over the last few years in the physical therapy world.
+“Patient engagement” is a term you have likely heard a lot over the last few years in the world of physical therapy.
 But do you really understand what it means?

 While patient engagement has turned into quite the buzzword, its definition, importance, and achievability are less widely understood.

 2. Why does patient engagement matter?

 3. How do I increase my patient engagement?